gjorquera/Gaston.Life/content/programming/_index.md

 ---
 title: Programming Articles
 description: >
-  How to effectively own, maintain, and evolve new and inherited codebases to solve new problems while simplifying them and improving its quality.
+  Essays on how to effectively own, maintain, and evolve new and inherited codebases to solve new problems while simplifying them and improving its quality.
 categories:
 - peopleware
 - methodology